select/libuntar/README.md

 ### `getEntries(arrayBuffer: ArrayBuffer)`

-Alias for `tarGetEntries`.
+Alias for `getEntries`.
 Extracts entries from a raw tar ArrayBuffer.

 **Parameters:**